blakemcbride/medley-intro/README.md

-# Intro diction To The Medley Lisp Environment
+# Introduction To The Medley Lisp Environment

 Back in the '70s and '80s Lisp workstations were fairly popular.
 A portable version of that environment was created at that time called